-Antiques Roadshow: Fort Worth, Hour Two
+Antiques Roadshow: Fort Worth, Hour 3

 A Long Time Coming

-Antiques Roadshow: Fort Worth, Hour Two
+Antiques Roadshow: Fort Worth, Hour 3

-A Felipe Orlando abstract oil from 1980 and a German baroque lockbox from 1625 are showcased.
+A 1936 Joe Fortenberry Olympic gold medal and James Madison's personal seal are appraised.

-Globe Trekker: Wild West USA
+Globe Trekker: Food Hour: Sicily

+Bobby Chinn discovers cultural and historical influences that define contemporary Sicilian cuisine.

-Independent Lens: Containment
+Independent Lens: What Was Ours

-Explore the startling failure to manage waste and our attempts to plan for our radioactive future.
+An Arapaho tribal elder explores ancestral objects in the archives of Chicago's Field Museum.

 8:00 p.m.
 MT

-Representative John Lewis: Conversations from the Sun Valley Writers’ Conference
+Doris Kearns Goodwin: Conversations from the Sun Valley Writers’ Conference

 7:30 p.m.
 MT